ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 ### 6.5.2 Demo Dedupe:
 Demo dedupe records matching GENDER,NAME and DOB  .Perform demo dedupe on all potential 'demo dedupe records' with 'applicant demographic information' using levenshtein distance algorithm.
 However for Testing we modify the DB with UIN with pre populated data .
 We use the same of set data while creating the packet to validate the condition.
 ### 6.5.3 Configuration:
-Camel route xml is implemented in the private network where the stages the running lossless coupled.By Modifying the route in-out of the vertx end point we validate the stages behaviors .
+Camel route xml is implemented in the private network where the stages are running on loosely coupled.By Modifying the route in-out of the vertx end point we validate the stages behaviors .